 The ISET parameter is remotely programmable for all the output channels by using the software interface of the SY527 system.
 Refer to the User's Manual of this product for details.
-The ISET maximum currents for the bias channels have two different monitoring full scales ($0 \div 0.05$ mA and $0 \div 5$ mA) which can be selected via the relevant jumper located on the PCB (see Fig. 3.2, p.22).
+The ISET maximum currents for the bias channels have two different monitoring full scales $(0 \div 0.06(0.03))$ mA and $0 \div 6(3)$ mA depending on channels) which can be selected via the relevant jumper located on the PCB (see Fig. 3.2, p.22).